 Simply stated Meta Pleb refers to information about ordinary citizens.
-The site’s information is designed to make Plebs like you and me question the status quo to activate the citizen into action and discussion.
+The siteis designed to make Plebs like you and me question the status quo, to activate the citizen into action and discussion.
 The goal of the site is to create commentary around the public commons through art and writing.
 The Meta Pleb Site is designed to gather interpretations and build a community around discussion on a variety of topics.
 The blog is a forum to stimulate citizen self-awareness about media, technology, politics, activism and the environment with a focus on their relationship with society.
-Topics are explored through writing and art in hopes of provoking a response in the reader.
+Topics are explored through writing and art and are designed to provoke a response from the reader.

 Meta Pleb’s artworks are designed to reflect on the role of the individual in society while providing insight into real-life issues.
 Blog posts present information for provocative discussions that focus on the effects of the media, technology and entitlement within our communities and the environment.
 The main aim of the Meta Pleb site is designed to engage with all plebs in conversations about current events.
 No person’s opinion will be disregarded unless it endangers or misinforms the public sphere.

 Media and the Arts

 The lines between art and media are blurring.
 This topic has been discussed by experts for many years.
 Fine art experts tout the media and alternative forms of creation such as video games as an abomination of what “real art” consists of in the eyes of the public.
-While the fringe claims that the term art encompasses all creative processes and activities that mankind participates in.
+While the fringe claims that the term art encompasses all creative processes and activities that humanity participates in.

 Activism and protest is a vital part of a healthy society and political systems.
 An indicator of a healthy society is their ability to protest.
 When governments disrupt the people’s ability to protest it is an indicator of a society on the brink of fascism.
 Collective action and how plebs can use it to create change that begins with grassroots activism is a focus for Meta Plebs to explore.
 The thought that activism is a tool of extremist will be demystified within these articles.